 Why we picked the Optoma UHD50X:

 If you want to experience insane refresh rates while gaming and theater-like quality in your living room at an affordable price, there is no better option than the Optoma UHD50X.
 With 4K resolution and astonishing color, the UHD50X takes your favorite films and TV shows and projects them in optimal 120-plus-inch glory (to a maximum of 302 inches).

 With 3,400 lumens of brightness and a contrast ratio of up to 500,000:1 — plus support for HDR 10 and HLG — the UHD50X will take anything you throw at it and reproduce it with breathtaking clarity, especially games.
-PC gamers, in particular, will be treated to the UHD50X’s Enhanced Gaming Mode, which delivers a 240Hz refresh rate and nearly lag-free 16 milliseconds response time when playing at 1080p resolution.
-Playing at 4K isn’t too shabby either, with 60Hz refresh and 26 ms response, allowing gamers to choose their priority — speed or gobsmacking resolution.
+PC gamers, in particular, will be treated to the UHD50X’s Enhanced Gaming Mode, which delivers a 240Hz refresh rate and low latency 16 milliseconds response time when playing at 1080p resolution.
+Playing at 4K isn’t too shabby either, with 60Hz refresh and 26 ms response time, allowing gamers to choose their priority — speed or gobsmacking resolution.